MacJoom/yootheme_phocacart/README.md

-This is still in Early Beta stage... but already in use for a product catalog
+This is still in Beta stage... but already in use for a product catalog
+- Done: Display Categories
+- New feature: Translations in ./languages

 Still to do:
-- Category List
+- <s>Category List</s>
 - Documentation

 # Yootheme PhocaCart Bridge